Luo-Z-Y/chatbot-backend/README.md

 6. Run the migrations

-   Keep the docker container from step 6 running and open a new terminal window
+   Keep the docker container from the previous step running and open a new terminal window

    ```bash
    docker exec -it chatbot-backend-server-1 sh